JohnTheTripper/moviegoer-prototype/README.md

 (IMAGES)

-## Model Evaluation and Visualization
+(ADD NOTE ABOUT RECALL AND FALSE POSITIVES, AND THEIR METRICS)

-(ADD NOTE ABOUT RECALL AND FALSE POSITIVES)
+## Model Classification Visualization
 With a saved tuned model, we can generate predictions on the Test set, and display samples of True Positives, True Negatives, False Positives, and False Negatives.
 This type of visualization helps to provide clarity to the decisions the model is making, and also reminds us of the context of this project: we're working with images not just arrays of 1s and 0s.
 And since data is hand-labeled, these False Positive/Negative "disagreements" help provide clarity for future labeling.

 We can also see how the various activation layers visualize an example frame.
 At the input layer, 64 filters visualize the 128x128 image in various ways.
 We can clearly see the outline of the character.